 Prince Frisco of Orange-Nassau, later Sigvard Oscar Fredrik Bernadotte, Prince Bernadotte, Count of Wisborg; left 2003

 The King of the Netherlands’ brother had no choice but to leave his line to the throne when he chose to marry commoner Mabel Wisse Smit.
 Her alleged connections to 'undesirable figures' meant they did not receive ‘parliamentary approval’.
 They were excluded from the Dutch Royal House from the minute they said, “I Do”.
 The couple later moved to London where they had two children.
 After also being referred to as Mr Bernadotte for a period of time (those Bernadottes just don’t seem keen on Royal Life at all), he fought to get his titles back, later becoming known as Prince Bernadotte, Count of Wisborg.
 You can take the man out of the Royal Family…

 Prince Andrew, Duke of York; stepped back 2019

-More recently, Princess Mako of Japan will be saying sayōnara to the Imperial Palace when she marries commoner Kei Komuro later this year.
-She follows in the footsteps of her aunt, Princess Sayako, who did the same thing 12 years ago, moving into a one-bedroom and heading to get the groceries in jeans like the rest of us.
-With the date of her abdication looming, Princess Mako has stated that she wishes to “think about marriage more deeply”, when she leaves her Royal title behind after saying “I Do”.
+More recently, Princess Mako of Japan said sayōnara to the Imperial Palace when she married commoner Kei Komuro in 2020.
+She followed in the footsteps of her aunt, Princess Sayako, who did the same thing 12 years ago, moving into a one-bedroom and heading to get the groceries in jeans like the rest of us.
+Princess Mako stated that she wishes to “think about marriage more deeply” when leaving her Royal title behind after saying “I Do”.
 Look how cute they are!

 The Duke and Duchess of Sussex; stepped back in 2020